dovecot/documentation/docs/core/admin/errors.md

 problem, fix your init scripts to run ntpd/ntpdate first, before starting Dovecot.
 Also, seriously consider running ntp-wait before starting Dovecot.

+### Server Startup Time Synchronization

+With systemd add `time-sync.target` to the `After` setting.
+This isn't enough though, because it only waits for time-sync to start, not finish.
+To do that, enable also `systemd-time-wait-sync.service`.

 ### What about Daylight Saving/Summer Time?